ericbutler555/eb-grid/README.md

 ## Equal height columns

-Make all the columns in a row the same height by adding the `.eq-height` class to the containing row:
+Make all the columns in a row the same height by adding the `.eq-height` class to the row:

     <div class="ro tab-eq-height">
       <div class="col tab-1-4 lap-1-8">No matter what these columns have in them,</div>